-A feature designed to improve fuel economy is included in all automatic transmissions.
+A feature, designed to improve fuel economy, has been included in the automatic transmission on your vehicle.
 A clutch within the torque converter engages automatically at a calibrated speed at light throttle.
 It engages at higher speeds under heavier acceleration.
 This may result in a slightly different feeling or response during normal operation in high gear.
 When the vehicle speed drops below a calibrated speed, or during acceleration, the clutch automatically and smoothly disengages.
 The feature is operational in Overdrive and in Drive.

 NOTE: The torque converter clutch will not engage until the transmission fluid and engine coolant are warm [usually after 1-3 miles (1.6 - 4.8 km) of driving].
 Because the engine speed is higher when the torque converter clutch is not engaged, it may seem as if the transmission is not shifting into Overdrive when cold.
 This is normal.
-Manually shifting between 3 (third gear) and 4 (fourth gear) positions (using the ERS shift control) will demonstrate that the transmission is able to shift into and out of Overdrive.
+Manually shifting (using the ERS shift control) between 4 (direct gear) and 5/D (Overdrive gear) positions will demonstrate that the transmission is able to shift into and out of Overdrive.